July 29, 2016:

 It's possible I had, but, not the thing I was charged with.
 By that time I was so alienated I practically dared them to do something.
 The particular form in which they did surprised me and offended my increasingly uncompromising sense of justice.
 The fact that they did something was hardly a shock.

 These two should have been my advocates.
 They were not.
 They were not vaguely interested.
-They'd written me off and I'd got what was coming.
+They'd written me off and in their view I'd got what was coming.
 The white-haired wiry one made it plain he had no sympathy for rebels.